My

 We can discuss a session plan that suits your needs.

-I kindly ask that payment is provided via bank transfer at least 24 hours before the session.
+I kindly ask that payment is provided via bank transfer at least 24 hours before the session in order to secure the appointment.

 So, with that in mind…